inchworks/quizinch/docs/online.md

 1. Add `/srv/quizinch/configuration.yml`.
 See the sample [configuration.yml]({{ site.baseurl }}{% link configuration.yml.md %}), which includes all that is necessary for an online server.
 You must change it to set your own domain name(s) and passwords.

 1. In `/srv/quizinch` run `docker compose up -d`.
 When issued the first time, this fetches QuizInch and MariaDB containers from Docker Hub, and starts QuizInch.
-Then QuizInchInch sets up the database, creates the directories to hold media and certificates (in`/srv/quizinch/`).
+Then QuizInch sets up the database, creates the directories to hold media and certificates (in`/srv/quizinch/`).
 QuizInch will be restarted automatically whenever the host system is rebooted.
 [&#8658; Commands]({{ site.baseurl }}{% link install-2-commands.md %})

 1. If needed, you can customize the quiz system: